anubis-rs/xernel/README.md

 ## Contact
-Feel free to reach out to `lockna` or `mp1310` on Discord
+Feel free to reach out to `lockna` or `mp1310` on Discord or join our **Offical Discord Server:** https://discord.gg/e3gsmHX4w4

+Here you can talk to us in the `xernel-development` category.

 ## TODO
 Things that are still to do: